Grants & Cultural Investments

 Project: Mile High Startups & Music

-Description: This series will present several networking events for the tech startup community similar to "Shark Tank."
-Each monthly event will include an hour-long music set open to the public.
+Description: This series includes several monthly networking events for the tech startup community similar to "Shark Tank."
+Each monthly event includes an hour-long music set open to the public.

 Parlando School of Musical Arts